A natural cosmological constant from chameleons: Introduction

 In this paper we present a new approach to the cosmological constant problem, based on the chameleon scalar idea.
-The potential for the chameleon scalar that we will choose is a phenomenological one, based on the KKLT-inspired models used in \cite{Hinterbichler:2010wu,HNsoon,HNAWsoon}.
-However, unlike \cite{Hinterbichler:2010wu}, when the coupling $g$ between the chameleon and the local matter density was a fixed number of order one given by string theory, we will allow an arbitrary value for $g$, and find that we need a very large value for it in our model, which is allowed in chameleon models, see \cite{Mota:2006ed}.
+The potential for the chameleon scalar that we will choose is phenomenologically motivated, based on the KKLT-inspired models used in \cite{Hinterbichler:2010wu,HNsoon,HNAWsoon}.

+However, unlike \cite{Hinterbichler:2010wu}, when the coupling $g$ between the chameleon and the local matter density was a fixed number of order one given by string theory, we will allow an arbitrary value for $g$, and find that we need a very large value for the coupling in our model, which is allowed in chameleon models, see \cite{Mota:2006ed}.
 The potential has a minimum which we set exactly at $V=0$.

-Within this model, we will find that the value for the scalar field potential is approximately constant near concentrations of matter (with density greater than a minimum density), and the fact that the value of this potential is so small and comparable with the density of matter arises simply from the condition of minimization of the effective potential (\ref{veff}).\footnote{Note that within chameleon-type models it was argued argued that the chameleon, stabilized at the ({\em average}) $\rho$-dependent minimum of $V_{eff}$, acts as a quintessence field, see for instance \cite{Biswas:2004be} for an early example in supergravity.
-This is not what we propose here; here the dark energy is approximately {\em constant in time}, yet lumped around matter distributions.} In this way we translate both the issue of the smallness of the cosmological constant and the coincidence problem ($\rho_\Lambda\sim \rho_{DM}$) into just choosing the shape of the potential, which however we argue that is quite natural.
+Within this model, we will find that the value for the scalar field potential is approximately constant near concentrations of matter (with density greater than a minimum density), and the fact that the value of this potential is so small and comparable with the density of matter arises simply from the condition of minimization of the effective potential (\ref{veff}).\footnote{Note that within chameleon-type models it was argued that the chameleon, stabilized at the ({\em average}) $\rho$-dependent minimum of $V_{eff}$, acts as a quintessence field, see for instance \cite{Biswas:2004be} for an early example in supergravity.
+This is not what we propose here; here the dark energy is approximately {\em constant in time}, yet lumped around matter distributions.} In this way we translate both the issue of the smallness of the cosmological constant and the coincidence problem ($\rho_\Lambda\sim \rho_{DM}$) into just choosing the shape of the potential, which we argue is quite natural.
 Of course, we still have the old cosmological constant problem: why don't quantum corrections affect the $V=0$ value of the minimum?